Bhaktavatsalam Vidyashram

-Bhaktavatsalam Vidyashram is a one of the best school in Chennai, Korattur, India.
+Bhaktavatsalam Vidyashram is a school in Chennai, Korattur, India.
 It was founded in 1989 and mainly follows the CBSE standard of education, though a separate Tamil Nadu state board certifies high schools.
 It is named after the former Chief Minister of Tamil Nadu, M. Bhaktavatsalam.
 The school has more than 3000 students.

 The Bhaktavatsalam memorial trust is chaired by Mrs. K. Maragathamani and Trustee Mr. S.G.
 Varun Krisana heads the institution.

 History

-Bhaktavatsalam Vidhyashram opened on 18 June 1990 with 770 students.
+Bhaktavatsalam Vidhyashram opened on 18 June 1990 with 7students.
 It became a full-fledged senior secondary school affiliated to CBSE.

 The state board pattern was adopted in April 2003 with class XI.
 The next year XII was added.

 Operations

 It is run by the Bhaktavatsalam Memorial Trust chaired by chairman and managing trustee Dr. K. V. Kuppusamy.
 Sarojini Varadappan is the correspondent.

 Extracurricular activities

 Clubs include Interact Club, International Award for young People, Philately Club, Scouts and Guides led by The Bharat Scouts and Guides, Karuna Club, Astronomy Club, and Nature Club.